 7. Adjusting your white balance for snow photos:

 Your initial thought might be to shoot with a white balance (WB) setting of “Daylight”, especially if you’re out shooting in the sun after the storm has passed.
 The problem with this is that your mind adjusts for something that the camera can’t in this situation because you know the snow is white.
-What your camera sees, however, is the blue sky reflected in all of that snow, which is why you’ll often notice a blue cast in the shadows within your images taken in this situation.
+What your camera sees, however, is the abundance of blue light reflected by all of that snow.
+Snow, like water and ice, absorbs most of the red and yellow light that strikes it, which is why you’ll often notice a blue cast in the shadows within your images taken in this situation.

 While the “Flash” or “Shade” WB settings can often get you “in the ballpark”, the best way to get the correct color in your snow images is to set a custom white balance.
 You’ll need an 18% gray card or a white piece of paper to expose in the current lighting conditions.
 Check your camera manual for specific instructions.